 These are the poor examples of what competitiveness can breed.
-The best examples are more common and we’ve all experienced that appropriate and healthy competition can bring out the best in us.
+The best examples are more common, and most of us have probably seen that appropriate and healthy competition can bring out the best in us.

 From children that blossom through the camaraderie and challenge in organized sports, to the office workers motivated by company incentives, good competitive spirit can be uplifting and positive.

 Yet, not everyone responds the same way to rivalry.